Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 What Is the Google Sheets Fill Down Handle?

+The fill handle is used to make Google Sheets drag down numbers to multiple cells.
 To use it, you need to hover your cursor over this blue square icon.
 When you do this, the cursor will change to a plus icon (as shown below):

 Now you hold the left mouse button and drag it down.
 It will fill down the data to all the cells that till while dragging.
+You can also drag in horizontally to fill rows.

-Fill handle can help you speed up data entry.
+The fill handle can help you speed up data entry.

 Filling a Series of Data

-For example, if you have 1 and 2 in two consecutive cells in a column, you can use fill handle to get other numbers in the series (3,4,5 and so on).
+For example, if you have 1 and 2 in two consecutive cells in a column, you can use the fill handle to get other numbers in the series (3,4,5 and so on).

 Similarly, if you have a pattern where the number increments by .5 (as in 1, 1.5, 2), then you can get other numbers in this series by using the fill handle.